aihua/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes.md

 ## Other Deployments

 We also installed Prometheus and Grafana for monitoring the cluster and the Mattermost instance.
-Both you can install with Helm.
+Both of these can be installed with Helm.

 ## Limitations

-  - For any changes in the `config.json` you need to update the configmap and kill the pods
+  - For any changes in the `config.json`, you need to update the configmap and kill the pods
   - Same applies to the plugins.
-If you need to add a new plugin you need to update the confimap and restart the pods
+If you need to add a new plugin, you need to update the confimap and restart the pods